Negar-Sadreddini/soundcloud/README.md

-# Open my Soundcloud accound and scroll down the page and get the whole html code of the page to get the Tracklist with selenium.
+# Open my Soundcloud account and scroll down the page and get the whole html code of the page to get the Tracklist with selenium.

 from selenium import webdriver